When you need a rewarding LA view without breaking a sweat.

 10. Mulholland Drive

 There are several scenic outlooks along the iconic road and none of them disappoint.
+It’s one of the go-to date nights with some of the best views in Los Angeles.
 Parking may be difficult and law enforcement officers have been known to doll out tickets, so be vigilant and follow the rules.

 Location: Mulholland Drive, Los Angeles, CA, USA